INFORMATION

 Māori Graphic Art

-Welcome to Māori Graphic Art.
-The decision to write this came about because of the increased demand for people wanting to know more about Māori design, particularly Māori graphics.
-With the growing popularity in Tā Moko and Māori tattoo designs and the emergence of Māori cultural iconography, Māori design is more popular than ever.
+The decision to write about Māori Graphic Art.came about because of the increased demand for people wanting to know more about Māori design, particularly Māori graphics.
+With the growing popularity in Tā Moko and Māori tattoo and the emergence of Māori cultural iconography, Māori design is more popular than ever.

 Twenty years ago the scene was very different from today.
 There were not as many Māori digital artists or graphic designers as there are now and certainly few who specialised within the field of Māori design.
 Compared to traditional Māori arts, Māori graphic design was at its infant stage.

-Although it may be scorned upon by some traditionalists there are some who have seen the potential of what technology can do to an ancient artform to transform the medium.Today, it could be said to be the most widely used media out of all the Māori arts because of its many applications in print, television and multimedia as a result of the digital age.
+Some who have seen the potential of what technology can do to an ancient artform to transform the medium.Today, it could be said to be the most widely used media out of all the Māori arts because of its many applications in print, television and multimedia as a result of the digital age.

 Can it be called art?